intermine/im-docs/docs/get-started/tutorial/index.rst

 .. code-block:: bash

   $ cd biotestmine
-  $ ./gradlew integrate -Psource=uniprot-malaria --stacktrace --no-daemon
+  $ ./gradlew integrate -Psource=uniprot-malaria --stacktrace

 The `--stacktrace` option will display complete stack traces if there is a problem.